ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_module_rest_api.rst

 OET REST API presents REST resources that can be used to manage the lifecycle of Python scripts running on a remote server and to inspect their status.

+The SwaggerUI for the integration deployment is available at https://k8s.stfc.skao.int/integration-ska-oso-oet/oet/api/v6/ui/

+and the OpenAPI json at https://k8s.stfc.skao.int/integration-ska-oso-oet/oet/api/v6/openapi.json

 2. Resources
 ============
 A ‘Procedure’ represents a Python script to run, or that is running, on the backend.
 The REST API operates on